Quantification of uncertainty from high-dimensional scattered data via polynomial approximation: Numerical experiments

 \subsubsection{Influence of the number of samples}

 We first focus on the achieved accuracy in the approximation with a given budget $\Nq + \Nqhat$ samples.
 The number of test points $\Nqt$ to estimate the approximation error $\varepsilon$, Eq.~\eqref{sto_error_def}, is chosen sufficiently large so that $\varepsilon$ is well estimated, $\Nqt = 10,000$.
-In Fig.~\ref{L2_MM_schemes_Nd8}, the performance of the present gLARS-ALS methodology is compared with both a plain HDMR approximation, \ie, with no subset selection hence considering the whole {\apriori} approximation basis, and a Polynomial Chaos (PC) approximation with a sparse grid technique.
+In Fig.~\ref{L2_MM_schemes_Nd8}, the performance of the present gLARS-ALS methodology is compared with both a plain HDMR approximation, \ieLM, with no subset selection hence considering the whole {\apriori} approximation basis, and a PC approximation with a sparse grid technique.
 The Smolyak scheme associated with a Gauss-Patterson quadrature rule is used as the sparse grid, with varying number of points in the 1-D quadrature rule and varying levels.
 The dimensionality of the stochastic space is $\Nd = 8$.

 The sparse grid is seen to require a large number of samples to reach a given approximation accuracy.\footnote{Note that the plain Smolyak scheme is used here, which does not exploit anisotropy in the response surface.
-More sophisticated Smolyak-based approximations have been developed, see \cite{Nobile_al_07}, and are expected to provide better results. } The HDMR-format approximation, with various interaction orders $\Ninter$, provides a better performance than PC/Smolyak but still requires more points to reach a given accuracy than the present methodology which performs significantly better in approximating the QoI from a given dataset.
-The present gLARS-ALS approximation error is also seen to be smooth and monotonic when the amount of information varies.
-When $\Nq$ is large enough, the subset selection step becomes useless as all $\cardPprior$ terms of the proposal basis can be estimated from the large amount of information and the present gLARS-ALS performance should then be similar as that of the HDMR.
-This is indeed what is observed for $\Nq \gtrapprox 5000$.
+More sophisticated Smolyak-based approximations have been developed, see \cite{Nobile_al_07}, and are expected to provide better results. } The HDMR-format approximation, with various interaction orders $\Ninter$, provides a better performance than PC/Smolyak but still requires more points to reach a given accuracy than the present gLARS-ALS method which performs significantly better in approximating the QoI from a given dataset.
+The gLARS-ALS approximation error is also seen to be smooth and monotonic when the amount of information varies.
+When $\Nq$ is large enough, the subset selection step becomes useless as all $\cardPprior$ terms of the {\apriori} basis can be evaluated from the large amount of information and the gLARS-ALS performance is then be similar as that of the HDMR.
 Note that the benefit of a subset selection step in terms of accuracy improvement increases with the dimension $\Nd$ as the size $\cardPprior$ of the potential dictionary then grows.